The following grading system is followed at Dar Al-Hekma University:

 Dar Al-Hekma University follows the policies rules below in grading operations.

 Course instructors must submit the final grades of a course to the Registration Unit within 48 hours of the final exam date.
 Course instructors who have a course with more than one section can submit the final grades of that course to the Registration Unit within 72 hours of the final exam date.
 The Registration Unit reviews the grades and posts them on the Student Information System (SIS) for the student view.

 Changing of a Grade

 The allowed period to change a grade is during the semester following the course final exam date.
-During the allowed period, the course instructor has the right to change a grade of a student if the instructor provides a valid justification for the change approved by the respective Department Chair/Program Director and the Dean of School or the Provost.
-The course instructor applies to change the grade of a student by completing the "Change of Grade E-form" (available in the Petition System).
+During the allowed period, the course instructor has the right to change a grade of a student if the instructor provides a valid justification for the change approved by the respective Department Chair or Program Director and the Dean of School or the Provost.
+The course instructor must apply through the Petition System to change the grade of a student by completing a "Change of Grade E-form" (available in the Petition System).

 Withdrawal from a Course ("W" Grade)

-Students must complete the "Course Withdrawal ("W" Grade) E-form" (available in the Petition System) if they wish to withdraw from a course.
-A student who stops attending classes without formally withdrawing the course will receive a "DN" grade in that course.
-Program requirement courses that students withdraw from may be repeated twice so that students receive a numerical grade.
-Students will be allowed to withdraw from the same course a maximum of two times.
+If a student wishes to withdraw from a course, she must complete a "Course Withdrawal ("W" Grade) E-form" (available in the Petition System).
+A student who stops attending classes without officially withdrawing from the course will receive a "DN" grade in that course.
+If the withdrawn course is required for the student's major, it may be repeated twice to receive a numerical grade.
+The student will be allowed to withdraw from the same course a maximum of two times.